dcohen-dalton/csx/html/_sources/assignments/4-matrix/matrix.rst.txt

 will use matrices in physics in order to solve systems of equations.

-As with the last assignment, there is a list of methods that for your class to include.
-In addition, you should work to create some of your own test classes in order to test your matrices.
+As with the Riemann Sums assignment, there is `a JavaDoc
+<https://kjergens.github.io/csxdocs-build/_static/matrix-javadoc/main/Matrix.html>`_ with methods for your class to include.
+In
+addition, you should work to create some of your own test classes in order to test your matrices.